NolanNicholson/GunCon2-MiSTer/README.md

   a raw joystick.
 Hence, when setting up specific cores, choose the "Joy" options for aiming.

-- The self-compiled kernel here works fine for the most part, but it may not work properly with some devices (for example, Edimax WiFi dongles.)
+- The self-compiled kernel here works fine for the most part, but it may not work properly with some devices (for example, some WiFi dongles.)
 These issues should no longer exist once the next official kernel release incorporates GunCon 2 support.
 In the meantime, be sure to keep your official kernel image available, so that you can swap back to it if needed.